elgs/gproxy/README.md

 Router mode
 ------
-Router mode works only with HTTP, not even HTTPS.
+Router mode works only with HTTP, and will not work with HTTPS.
 Proxy mode and router mode can be working together happily.
 A configuration `gpr.json` looks like this:
 ```js
 {